nishikirb/donut/README.md

 ## Configuration

-The configuration file can be placed in the following locations:
+The configuration file `donut.toml` can be placed in the following locations:

 - `$XDG_CONFIG_HOME`
 - `$XDG_CONFIG_HOME/donut`